jgpestana/software-bounty-program/bounties/Reduce_compilation_time.md

 ## Introduction
-You need to find a way to reduce compile times when developing source code in our development environment (Android-Studio) to also have efficiency and effectiveness when working on the development and testing of code, there are currently members of fermat that have a high compilation time, the overall average is 2-5 minutes compilation about, some members have more time about 15-30 minutes and if this time is shared among all members of fermat have a time very large idle when compiling and testing development.
+You need to find a way to reduce compilation times when developing source code in our development environment (Android-Studio) to also have efficiency and effectiveness when working on the development and testing of code, there are currently members of fermat that have a high compilation time, the overall average is 2-5 minutes compilation about, some members have more time about 15-30 minutes and if this time is shared among all members of fermat it is a very large idle time when compiling and testing development.

 ## Scope
 Optimize files of Android specifically "build.gradle and gradle.properties" which is a configuration file to set the scope of operation that will have the Android respective module to run on a physical computer or mobile emulator.

 ## General Purpose
-Optimize and generalize the content of the Android file "build.gradle and gradle.properties" to reduce compile times by approximately 50%.
+Optimize and generalize the content of the Android file "build.gradle and gradle.properties" to reduce compilation time by approximately 50%.

 ## Bounty scope
-optimizations and code generalizations in Gradle be conducted in order to have an overall definition of several features contained in the file "build.gradle" Android section for example (defaultConfig, buildToolsVersion, Jdk, dexOptions, dependences, compileOptions), with the purpose of reducing compilation times by 50% in order to optimize the working hours of the various developers. a base structure in order to properly use the features of the work teams (Computer desktop, laptop), for example (org.gradle.parallel, org.gradle.workers.max, org will be established in the file "gradle.properties" .gradle.daemon, org.gradle.configurationOnDemand) features to harness the team in a proper way.
+optimizations and code generalizations in Gradle to be conducted in order to have an overall definition of several features contained in the file "build.gradle" Android section for example (defaultConfig, buildToolsVersion, Jdk, dexOptions, dependences, compileOptions), with the purpose of reducing compilation time by 50% in order to optimize the working hours of the various developers. a base structure in order to properly use the features of the work teams (Computer desktop, laptop), for example (org.gradle.parallel, org.gradle.workers.max, org will be established in the file "gradle.properties" .gradle.daemon, org.gradle.configurationOnDemand) features to harness the team in a proper way.

 ## Timeline
 No specified date.

 ## Evaluation
-It will be held with participation of the Developers of fermat, taking as main participants Developers who have major problems with compile times contributing their individual time to time of testing compilation, based on an average time "Before / After" for to have clear references.
+It will be held with participation of the Developers of fermat, taking as main participants Developers who have major problems with compilation time contributing their individual time, to time test compilation, based on an average time "Before / After" to have clear references.

 [Evaluation results to be completed after evaluation]